zulip/zulip/templates/zerver/help/import-from-mattermost.md

 Mattermost's export tool is incomplete and does not support exporting the following data:

-* private messages and group private messages between users
 * user avatars
 * uploaded files and message attachments.

 We expect to add support for importing these data from Mattermost once Mattermost's export tool includes them.

+Additionally, Mattermost's data exports do not associated private messages with a specific Mattermost team.
+For that reason, the import tool will only import private messages for data export archives containing a single Mattermost team.

 [upgrade-zulip-from-git]: https://zulip.readthedocs.io/en/latest/production/maintain-secure-upgrade.html#upgrading-from-a-git-repository